Theoretical Foundations of Conformal Prediction: Connections to test-conditional predictive coverage

 \end{proposition} This guarantee on $\cC_{\textnormal{pred}}$ is a relaxed form of test-conditional coverage for predictive inference---in fact, it is exactly the same as the condition~\eqref{eqn:test_conditional_relax_alpha_delta} studied in Chapter~\ref{chapter:conditional}.

 In the setting of a nonatomic $X$, we have previously established hardness results for inference for regression (Theorem~\ref{thm:regression_nonatomic_width}) and for (relaxed) test-conditional predictive inference (Theorem~\ref{thm:hardness-test-conditional-coverage-relaxed}).
-With the new result of Proposition~\ref{prop:from_regression_to_test_conditional_prediction}, we now see that these hardness results are clearly connected, since any procedure $\cC_{\textnormal{regr}}$ that achieves distribution-free inference for regression can be leveraged to define a procedure for distribution-free (relaxed) test-conditional coverage via $\cC_{\textnormal{pred}}$.
-In other words, this proposition explains why the two questions face a hardness result in the same regime, i.e., when $X$ is nonatomic.
+Through Proposition~\ref{prop:from_regression_to_test_conditional_prediction}, we now see that these two inference problems are connected; this proposition explains why the two questions face a hardness result in the same regime, i.e., when $X$ is nonatomic.

-\begin{proof}[Proof of Proposition~\ref{prop:from_regression_to_test_conditional_prediction}] Fix any distribution $P$ on $\cX\times\cY$, and any subset $\cX_0\subseteq\cX$ with $P_X(\cX_0)\geq \delta$.
+\begin{proof}[Proof of Proposition~\ref{prop:from_regression_to_test_conditional_prediction}] Fix any distribution $P$ on $\cX\times\cY$, and any subset $\cX_0\subseteq\cX$ with $\P_P(X\in\cX_0)\geq \delta$.
 First, by definition,

 Therefore, writing $\cD_n=((X_1,Y_1),\dots,(X_n,Y_n))$, we calculate

 And, marginalizing over $\cD_n$, we have

 by our assumption on the validity of $\cC_{\textnormal{regr}}$~\eqref{eqn:DF_confidence_regression_eps}.
 Therefore,